molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

-# Resource Hub API Containerization and Deployment
+# Molitio Web Engine - Containerization and Deployment Strategy

 ## Introduction

-This document outlines the strategy for containerizing the Resource Hub API for local development and deploying it to a production environment on AWS using Kubernetes.
-The goal is to provide a clear, maintainable, and scalable approach.
+This document outlines the containerization and deployment strategy for the **Molitio Web Engine** project for local development and production deployment on AWS using Kubernetes.
+The Molitio Web Engine is a collection of various services that work together to provide a comprehensive web application platform.

+The main services include:
+- **Resource Hub API**: A NestJS-based backend service that handles business logic and data operations
+- **Sleeping Dragon UI**: A NextJS server-side React application that provides the user interface
+- **Resource Hub Database**: A MongoDB database for data persistence

+The services communicate using gRPC, with the Sleeping Dragon UI making gRPC calls to the Resource Hub API for data manipulation and retrieval.
+The goal is to provide a clear, maintainable, and scalable approach for the entire Molitio Web Engine ecosystem.

 ## Local Development with Docker Compose